 -

 Customize Your Settings: Most input devices allow you to customize their settings to suit your preferences.
-For example, you can adjust the sensitivity of your mouse, remap the keys on your keyboard, or create custom gestures for your touchpad.
+As an example, you can adjust the sensitivity of your mouse, remap the keys on your keyboard, or create custom gestures for your touchpad.
 Take the time to explore the settings for your input devices and customize them to work best for you.

 -